 I usually recommend that students meet with me after receiving a provisionally-graded draft of their paper.
 Whether students take up my invitation to meet is entirely up to them; some do and some don’t.
-For those who do accept my invitation we discuss the philosophical shortcomings of their paper, after which we talk about whether or not the student should seek further assistance with the organizational and mechanical aspects of their writing.
+For those who do accept my invitation, we start by discussing the philosophical shortcomings of their paper.
+Then we talk about whether or not the student should seek further assistance with the organizational and mechanical aspects of their writing.
 These sessions typically take 10-30 minutes.

-Sometimes students rewrite their papers based on these discussicoachons and are disappointed when their grades on their latest drafts are not greatly improved.
+Sometimes students rewrite their papers based on these discussions, only to be disappointed when their grades on their latest drafts are not greatly improved.
 They come back to my office to ask what went wrong.
 These are difficult meetings, and oftentimes frustrating for both me and the students.

 I try to explain that while I can give my best advice on how to improve a paper, there is no way for me to tell for sure that a student is listening attentively to my advice and internalizing it in a coherent way so they can actually do the work necessary to make the paper significantly better.